-21st Century Skills: We will work to prepare students with critical 21st century skills including digital literacy, problem solving, collaboration, communication, creativity, collaboration, and global connectedness in order to prepare them for a successful future.
+Develop 21st Century Skills: We will work to grow critical 21st Century Skills including digital literacy, problem solving, collaboration, communication, creativity, and global connectedness in order to prepare them for a successful future.

 Provide Equity of Access: We will provide all students access to technology tools and educational resources.